mffiedler/svt-case-doc/temp/cns_test_on_ocp_with_apps.md

 We believe that cleaning up the Maven repo folder after each iteration should increase the successful build rate while we leave this as future work.

-The test is not using gluster-file because of [1588562](https://bugzilla.redhat.com/show_bug.cgi?id=1588562).
+The test did not use gluster-file because of [1588562](https://bugzilla.redhat.com/show_bug.cgi?id=1588562).

 ### Redis